Sanchows/fastapi-template/README.md

-Based on the https://github.com/geekceo/FastAPI-app-Redis-Docker repository with my changes.
+Based on the https://github.com/geekceo/FastAPI-app-Redis-Docker repository.